amplitude/amplitude-docs/content/collections/analytics/en/debug-analytics.md

 ### Before you begin

-Before you can debug, you must instrument your events. **If you haven't instrumented any events, Amplitude's servers don't receive data, and no data is available in Amplitude itself**.
+Before you can debug, **you must instrument your events**.
+If you haven't instrumented any events, Amplitude's servers don't receive data, and no data is available in Amplitude itself.
 Create a test app to test and validate your first event data.

 ## Ingestion debugger